 Open or close an account

-While there are a lot of options, you don’t have to do it all - and you certainly don’t need to do it all right away.
-You could start with a few services then expand, or create a curbside strategy per branch based on staff availability and expertise.
-As an additional service for customers who still want to meet in-person, you could use virtual queuing.
-This allows customers to safely wait in their cars until it is their turn to meet with someone in your branch.
+Some banks are testing the availability of a few services with a plan to expand, or create a curbside service per branch based on employee availability and expertise.
+As an additional option for customers who still want to meet in-person, banks may deploy virtual queuing .
+This service option enables customers to wait safely in their cars until it is their turn to meet with branch staff.

 Clear communication equals a better customer experience

-The most important aspect of curbside pickup?
-Clear communication!
-Many customers are anxious about new processes and regulations surrounding COVID-19, so you want to ensure you provide clear instructions on what they need to do.
-Similar to how you updated your branches with clear signage and communication about new hours and COVID-19 policies, you should approach any new curbside service with the same attention to detail.
+What's the most important aspect of curbside pickup for businesses?
+Clear and concise communication!
+Customers are anxious about new processes and regulations surrounding COVID-19, so you want to provide clear instructions on what they need to do.
+Similar to how you updated your branches with clear signage and communication about hours and COVID-19 policies, any new curbside service should be managed with the same attention to detail.
 Things you should consider communicating to customers prior to and at arrival:

-This communication should be personalized based on the type of service or pickup.
+Any communication should be personalized based on the type of curbside service for maximum customer experience.
 For example, if someone is picking up a new debit card, you should clearly communicate what they need to have ready to show a staff member, such as identification and bank account information.
 Whatever your service or process, ensure you set your customers and staff members up for success!

-If you are able to clearly communicate and provide an exceptional experience, customers are more likely to use your curbside services again, and spread the word to friends and family members.
+If you are able to clearly communicate and provide an exceptional experience, customers are more likely to use your curbside pickup service again, and spread the word to friends and family members.

 Curbside pickup is here to stay

 As consumer behaviors have shifted during COVID-19, so have their expectations.
-Whether today or post pandemic, one thing is certain: curbside pickup is here to stay and your customers want more of it.
-If you haven’t already, now is the time to rethink how you typically do business to provide better experiences and peace of mind.
-By improving the customer experience through new, engaging, and safe curbside options, you can increase customer satisfaction, build loyalty, and drive revenue growth.
+Whether today or post-pandemic, one thing is certain: curbside pickup for businesses is here to stay and your customers want more of it.
+If you haven't already, now is the time to rethink how you typically do business to provide better experiences and peace of mind.
+By improving the customer experience through new, engaging, and safe curbside options, you can increase customer satisfaction, build customer loyalty, and drive revenue growth.